k-niss/bowtie/README.md

 ## Acknowledgments

-* Grigory Nos for help with setting up the R package
+* Tibor Varga and Grigory Nos for help with setting up the R package